-This is a New Process using RFP 360 software.
-Please go to the link below to create an account in order to submit your response to this RFP by completing all the questions on RFP360.
+Please Note: This is a new submission process using RFP360 software.
+Please go to the link below to create an account on RFP360.
+All questions must be completed to submit a response.
 Please SAVE your work throughout the submission process.